kayamustafa/web-quiz-engine/README.md

 If the email is already taken by another user, the service will return `HTTP 400`

 Here are some additional restrictions to the format of user credentials:
-- an email must have a valid format (with @ and .);
+- an email must have a valid format (with @ and .)
-- password must have at least five characters.
+- password must have at least five characters

 If any of them are not satisfied, the service will also return `HTTP 400`